 - 4 teaspoons baking powder ensure gluten-free if necessary

-- 1/2 teaspoon mixed spice (pumpkin pie spice, or a mixture of nutmeg, cloves and cinnamon)
+- 2 teaspoons mixed spice to taste (pumpkin pie spice, or a mixture of nutmeg, cloves and cinnamon)

 - Preheat oven to 180 degrees Celsius (350 degrees Fahrenheit)